IBM/gdsc-sdk/bash/docs/RiskAnalyticsControllerApi.md

 ## riskAnalyticsControllerGetRiskEventClassificationsList

 Summary: Get risk event classifications list
-Description: retrieves the ClassificationMatchDetails for a given risk id – classification that did not matched will be with class_value 0.
+Description: retrieves the ClassificationMatchDetails for a given risk id; classification that did not matched will be with class_value 0.

 ### Example